victorlobe/CyRepoLoader/README.md

 ## ✨ Features

-- 🔗 Enter or paste any Cydia repo URL
+- 🔗 Make an archive of every Cydia (or Installer) repo.
-- 📁 Choose your download destination folder (with drag-and-drop support)
 - 📜 View real time download progress and logs
+- - 🧠 Automatically remembers recent repo URLs
 - 🛑 Cancel downloads anytime
-- 🧠 Automatically remembers recent repo URLs
 - 📥 Full repo mirror: All .deb files and metadata of the repo are saved.
 - 🧠 Error detection and summary display for failed downloads
 - 🌗 Fully native, SwiftUI based, fast and lightweight